jsmjie/FedBase/README.md

 ## How to develop your own FL with fedbase?

 ## Baselines
-1. Centralized train
+1. Centralized training
-2. Local train
+2. Local training
 3. FedAvg
 4. Ditto
 5. Clustered FL
-6. ...
+6. FedAvg + Finetune

 ## To be continued...